eddietheengineer/VoronDocs/setup/startup.md

 The Z endstop should be located at max Y position.
 Home X and Y with `G28 X Y`  and then traverse just X to locate a Z endstop position at the maximum Y travel that will still trigger the endstop.
 Lock down the Z endstop at that position.

 Once the Z endstop is fixed into position the base plate should be adjusted so that the Z endstop pin is approximately 2-3mm from the aluminum base plate.
 The base plate should be measured on each side to ensure it is centered and level / even with the front edge of the frame.
 If in that process the extrusions the base is mounted on have to be moved, double-check the Z endstop to confirm it can still be reached.
 When tightening the mounting screws for the bed, a good practice is to have one screw tight, 2 firm, and the last one loose.

+## Bed locating (V1)

+Before the 0,0 point and Z endstop locations are set, the physical locations of the Z endstop and print bed need to be finalized.

+The Z endstop should be located at close to max X position.
+Home X and Y with `G28 X Y`  and then traverse just Y to locate a Z endstop position at the maximum X travel that will still trigger the endstop.
+Lock down the Z endstop at that position.

+Once the Z endstop is fixed into position the base plate should be adjusted so that the Z endstop pin is approximately 2-3mm from the aluminum base plate.

 ## Define 0,0 Point (V0, V1, V2)